Luke-Shaw/RAP-peer-review/survey/RAP_peer_review_demand_survey.md

 ### Capacity to support RAP peer reviews

-16. Would you be willing to support peer reviewing others code?
+16. Would you be willing to peer review others code?

 <!-- end list -->